Not yet registered? Create a OverBlog!

 Edward acquired the title of the Black Prince because of his black armour which was in reality, gold plated and which would have stood out in battle.
 Military achievements He continued his military exploits by invading Spain in support of the deposed and exiled King Pedro.
 After fighting the great victory of Najera, Edward restored Pedro, who expressed his gratitude by awarding the Black Prince a large ruby which is still in the English Crown jewels.
 Edward's treatment However, Edward could be quite harsh and was unpopular in France because of his taxation to support his English armies.
 After Limoges rebelled against him, he massacred three thousand of his citizens.
 Despite this blot on his record, he was in general known as a courteous person, and his good qualities came out in later years.
 Health problems After his activities in Spain, he began to suffer from health problems.
 Some people think that it is because of a virus that he picked up in Spain and from which he never recovered.
 During this time, when he had returned to England, he spent more time in religious works and charitable activities.
 Death He died in 1376 without having ascended the throne.
 He left a son, Richard, who was to succeed him as Richard the Second.

-A brief history of the Franco-Prussian war
+A history of the ESV Bible

-A brief history of the Franco-Prussian war
+A history of the esv bible